iliakan/javascript-book/en/01-basics/04-mastering-data-types/04-array.md

 ### Method `splice`

-Method `splice` is a swiss-knife for javascript arrays, <b>it can delete elements and replace them</code>.
+Method `splice` is a swiss-knife for JavaScript arrays, <b>it can delete elements and replace them</code>.

 It's syntax is as follows: